 Kitchen appliances also need to be cleaned regularly.
 This may seem obvious for appliances that have crumbs left inside them like toasters, ovens, and microwaves, but other appliances can also be appealing for pests.
 For example, the coffeemaker can be an attractant for ants.
 Steve Counsell, Batzner’s Training and Development Manager, explains, “They’re attracted to some of the heat sources.
 Plus, with the kitchen, it’s a nice area for them to grab food and water is plentiful.
 There’s really everything they need in order to establish a colony.”

 One unfortunate woman from Somers, Wisconsin experienced ants making their home in her coffeemaker.
 Check out her story here!

 One additional food source that often gets overlooked is the spillage on the outside of bottles that are kept in the pantry.
 Some common culprits for having residue stick around on the container are honey, syrup, oil, and peanut butter.
 If you are having problems finding the food source of an infestation, wipe these down along with any other containers that might be prone to residue from drips.

 Removing the food source should drastically reduce the number of insects in your kitchen, but the best way to keep any pest out of your home is through a comprehensive Integrated Pest Management program from Batzner Pest Control.
-Contact us today to sign up for our exclusive Balanced as Nature (BAN) program or to learn about our additional service offerings!
+Contact us today to sign up for our exclusive BAN program or to learn about our additional service offerings!